mehdihadeli/awesome-software-architecture/README.md

 ## 🤝 Contribution

 Contributions are always welcome!
-Please take a look at the [contribution guidelines](https://github.com/mehdihadeli/awesome-software-architecture/blob/main/contributing.md)) pages first.
+Please take a look at the [contribution guidelines](https://github.com/mehdihadeli/awesome-software-architecture/blob/main/contributing.md) pages first.

-Thanks to all [contributors](https://github.com/mehdihadeli/awesome-software-architecture/graphs/contributors), you're awesome and wouldn't be possible without you!
+Thanks to all [contributors](https://github.com/mehdihadeli/awesome-software-architecture/graphs/contributors), you're awesome and this wouldn't be possible without you!
 The goal is to build a categorized community-driven collection of very well-known resources.

 <a href="https://github.com/mehdihadeli/awesome-software-architecture/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=mehdihadeli/awesome-software-architecture" />